 Business Development Company Pros and Cons

-BDCs typically borrow funds at much lower interest rates than those paid by the smaller companies, so investors reap the rewards of the spread—although it does make these investments fairly interest rate-sensitive, which could be an issue given that the Fed plans to raise interest rates at least three times this year.
+BDCs typically borrow funds at much lower interest rates than those paid by the smaller companies, so investors reap the rewards of the spread—although it does make these investments fairly interest rate-sensitive.

 This is your opportunity to join us and collect annual dividend checks of $11,046, $12,149 and even $108,303 beginning today!